cosmos/cosmos-sdk/docs/spec/distribution/transactions.md

 ## TxWithdrawDelegation

 When a delegator wishes to withdraw their transaction fees it must send `TxWithdrawDelegation`.
-Note that parts of this transaction logic is also triggered each with any change in individual delegations, such as an unbond, redelegation, or delegation of additional tokens to a specific validator.
+Note that parts of this transaction logic are also triggered each with any change in individual delegations, such as an unbond, redelegation, or delegation of additional tokens to a specific validator.

-Generally, each time a withdrawal is made by a recipient the adjustment term must be modified for each block with a change in distributors shares since the time of last withdrawal.
+Each time a withdrawal is made by a recipient the adjustment term must be modified for each block with a change in distributors shares since the time of last withdrawal.
 This is accomplished by iterating over all relevant `PowerChange`'s stored in distribution state.